November 4, 2025

 Working with machine learning sounds tricky, but it does reap benefits in the long run.
 Scavenging through the correct machine-learning solution is the only challenge you have at hand.
 Once you find the sweet spot, half of the job is already done.
 With MLOps, data glides in and out of your system, making your operations clutter-free, smooth, and crisp.

-Now that you know all about machine learning operations or MLOPs, see how this technology can be used to build revolutionary AI applications in 2024.
+Now that you know all about machine learning operations or MLOPs, see how this technology can be used to build revolutionary AI applications.

 This article was originally published in 2022.
 It has been updated with new information.